How to Plan a Route with Multiple Stops on Google Maps (In-depth Guide)

 We’ve included a guide on how to plan a route with multiple stops on Google Maps.
 It gives information about how to add multiple stops and make the shortest and fastest route possible.
 When you need to add a large number of stops, however, Google Maps has limited use.
 So you’ll also find out how Circuit works with Google Maps for better route planning and optimization.

-Planning a Multi-Stop Route with Google Maps
+Plan a Route with Multiple Stops on Google Maps

 If you’re running a few errands around town, Google Maps is fairly easy to use to plan a multi-stop trip.
 However, if you work for a courier or delivery service and have multiple stops, Google Maps can be a source of frustration.
 Why?